Side angle shot of a white plate with spheres of golden brown sesame balls with white and black sesame seeds

 One common question I receive is whether alternative flours can be used for this recipe.
 Unfortunately, the answer is no. It’s crucial to avoid using all-purpose flour or regular rice flour as substitutes because they have distinct characteristics.
 If you use plain rice flour, the resulting dough will lack the desired taste and texture.
 It may become dense, resembling a hockey puck rather than the desired chewy consistency.
 Therefore, it is important to stick to glutinous rice flour for the best results in this recipe.

 The specific brand of glutinous rice flour I use is called Erawan Glutinous Rice Flour, which is a Thai variety.
 It is approximately $2.59 for a 1 lb bag in my region.
-With this amount, you can make three batches of sesame balls, yielding a total of 24 pieces.
+With this amount, you can make three batches of sesame balls, yielding at least 18 pieces.
 I advise against using different brands of glutinous rice flour because the water measurements may vary.
 To ensure consistent results, it’s best to stick with the recommended brand as specified in the recipe.

 What types of filling can you use in sesame balls?